Take your taste buds on a culinary journey with this sausage rougaille (rougail saucisse) recipe!!

 - Some families like to add 1-3 pinches of baking soda to the dish, to help cut the acidity of the tomatoes.
 I left it out from the recipe, as this is an optional step.

-- While you can use canned tomatoes, fresh tomatoes give the best results.
+- While you can use canned tomatoes to make this recipe, fresh tomatoes give the best results.

 more tasty recipes from around the world